-As of June 30, 2019, the Company had not commenced any operations.
-All activity for the period from May 2, 2019 (inception) through June 30, 2019 relates to the Company's formation and the preparation for its initial public offering (the "Initial Public Offering").
+As of June 30, 2020, the Company had not commenced any operations.
+All activity for the period from May 2, 2019 (inception) through June 30, 2020 relates to the Company's formation and the preparation for its initial public offering (the "Initial Public Offering") as described below, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
-The Company has selected December 31 as its fiscal year end.

 The Company's sponsor is Conyers Park II Sponsor LLC, a Delaware limited liability company (the "Sponsor").
 The registration statement for the Company's Initial Public Offering was declared effective on July 17, 2019.
-On July 22, 2019, the Company consummated its Initial Public Offering of 45,000,000 units (the "Units"), including 5,000,000 additional Units to cover over-allotments (the "Over-Allotment Units"), at \$10.00 per Unit which is discussed in Note 3, generating gross proceeds of \$450 million, and incurring offering costs of approximately \$25.36 million, inclusive of approximately \$15.75 million in deferred underwriting commissions following the partial exercise of the underwriters' over-allotment option (Note 5).
+On July 22, 2019, the Company consummated its Initial Public Offering of 45,000,000 units (the "Units"), including 5,000,000 additional Units to cover over-allotments (the "Over-Allotment Units"), at \$10.00 per Unit, which is discussed in Note 3, generating gross proceeds of \$450 million, and incurring offering costs of approximately \$25.36 million, inclusive of approximately \$15.75 million in deferred underwriting commissions following the partial exercise of the underwriters' over-allotment option (Note 5).